OpenDSA/OpenDSA/RST/en/IS/SequentialRep.rst

 Storing :math:`n` extra bits can be a considerable savings over storing :math:`n` ``null`` values.
-In Example :num:`Example #Serialbintwo`, each node is shown with a mark if it is internal, or no mark if it is a leaf.
+In the example above, each node was shown with a mark if it is internal, or no mark if it is a leaf.
 This requires that each node value has space to store the mark bit.
 This might be true if, for example, the node value were stored as a